okkur/syna/exampleSite/content/fragments/repositories_github/docs.md

 **Note:** This value is a key from the response of Github's repositories API.
 Also the sort is done using Hugo's `sort` function.

+#### allowlist
+*type: array of string*

+A filter that is applied to repository names.
+Only repositories that are named in this list will be rendered.

 [Global variables]({{< ref "global-variables" >}}) are documented as well and have been omitted from this page.